Stocks gain on hopes for US-China trade deal

-Stocks opened higher Tuesday, with the Dow Jones Industrial Average up by triple digits, on optimism that China and the United States are close to settling an economically damaging trade dispute.
+Stocks rose Tuesday for a third day on optimism that China and the United States are close to settling an economically damaging trade dispute.

 Continue Reading Below